IrisBroadcast/irisbroadcast.github.io/README.md

 There is some general design goals we try to maintain.
 - Think modules and services doing one thing very well instead of a lot of things poorly.
 Simplicity and easy to maintain.
 - Enable scaling, both in terms of redundance and in load balancing.
 - We operate in an environment of trust, so authentication and encryption should be put in place everywhere we can.
-But also keeping in mind that, it needs to be simple to be used.
+But also keeping in mind that, it needs to be simple to use.
 - People with different levels of programing knowledge contribute and use the system, don't make it difficult to read, maintain and understand the code.
 Comment freely.

 ## Goals (2019-May)